FREE SHIPPING on orders of $85 or more

 More information is included under the topic Early lamont Notables in all our PDF Extended History products.

 Some of the lamont family moved to Ireland, but this topic is not covered in this excerpt.
 Another 74 words(5 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first immigrants to cross the Atlantic and come to North America carried the name lamont, or a variant listed above:

-lamont Settlers in the United States in the 18th Century
+lamont Settlers in United States in the 18th Century

-lamont Settlers in the United States in the 19th Century
+lamont Settlers in United States in the 19th Century

-lamont Settlers in the United States in the 20th Century
+lamont Settlers in United States in the 20th Century